Board of Directors

 She has attended several courses and business workshops internationally and locally.

-He has attended several conferences and seminars at home and abroad in insurance management and financial management.
+He has attended several conferences and seminars both at home and abroad in insurance management and financial management.

 Tutu Kwachie is an achievement-oriented Investment Banking Professional with hands-on experience in business support, corporate valuation, and financial statement analysis across various industries.
 Mr. Kwachie currently serves as the Head, Structured Finance of uniSecurities.
 Prior to this role, Mr. Kwachie worked as a Senior Investment Manager with GroFin Africa where he managed portfolio companies, proposed portfolio restructuring, capital increase, equity sales, leverage buyouts, and many more.
 Mr. Kwachie also worked on consulting basis for Glico Financial Services when he assisted the firm to design and implement its investments and corporate finance policies.